uri-yanover/4qbits/_posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md

 Parenting comes to mind: a lot of people pinpoint one or both of their parents as role models; heart-breakingly, family dysfunction often arises when parental role models are unavailable.
 This coincides nicely with upstanding parents typically being the most trusted people in the lives of their children.

-Circling back, if your boss does not treat your presence as a major factor on the books, it would be surprising if there would be a lot of trust in this situation.
+Circling back, if your boss does not treat your presence as a major factor on their books, it would be surprising if there is a lot of trust in this situation.

 # *Why* you of all people?

-**Who else can be chosen?** If there are multiple people out for jobs who're all similar, there's a strong incentive for the organization to manage risks just by hiring several such people and pooling their work, or to be routinely replacing employees with cheaper/higher performing candidates as soon as there's even a tiny bit of motivation to do so.
+**Who else can be chosen?** If there are multiple similar people out there, a lot of organizations manage risks just by hiring several such people and pooling their work, or to be routinely replacing employees with cheaper/higher performing candidates as soon as there's even a tiny bit of motivation to do so.
 Of course, there are also reasons against replacing people rapidly -- in particular the cost and the risk required to train a replacement and team spirit, for whatever that's worth.

 There's inherently more trust required for people who are hard to replace; however, since such people also leave, some managers tend to address the risk of them leaving by all sorts of "bear hugs" or "gilded cages", which may also end up being deterimental for trust.